-Position Preparedness Response Company Management Designate the following roles to employees of the company: Program Coordinator; Technical Director; Technical Advisor; Operations Lead; Company Operations Team; Company Spokesperson; and Evacuation Warden.
-Provide appropriate training to all employees taking on the roles listed above.
-IF present on-site, follow the directions of the Evacuation Warden and evacuate to the designated Muster Area Report to the Technical Advisor.
-Approve public statements issued to the public by the Company Spokesperson on behalf of MacEwen Attend internal debriefing.
-Advise the Technical Advisor if capable and requested to do so.
-Approve any funds needed for propane emergency operations as requested by the company's Finance Personnel Evacuation Warden Have a current copy of this ERPP and know its contents.
+Position Preparedness Response Evacuation Warden Have a current copy of this ERPP and know its contents.
 Maintain facility sign-in/signout sheet.
 Know the location of the Muster Areas.
 Understand the criteria for Muster Area selection during an emergency.
 Receive notification of a propane emergency from the person discovering it.
 Check the wind direction and accordingly select the appropriate Muster Area from the defined locations.
-Put on the white helmet and reflective vest and collect the Evacuation Kit.
-Issue a call for evacuation, and communicate Muster Area selection to on-site personnel.
+Put on the helmet and reflective clothing and collect the Evacuation Kit.
+Issue a call for evacuation, and communicate Muster Area selection to onsite personnel.
 Obtain the sign-in/sign-out sheet and employee list.
 Proceed to the chosen Muster Area with the Evacuation Kit and designate an individual to call 911, the ERAC Response Centre, CANUTEC, Spills Action Centre (SAC), TSSA, and Ontario Ministry of Labour as required (See Table 5).
 Verify attendance against the facility sign-in/sign-out sheet and employee list to ensure all personnel have collected in the Muster Area.
 Report results of attendance and the evacuation status to the Technical Advisor.
+Employees, Contractors, and Visitors Be familiar with the muster areas, and evacuation procedure outlined in this ERPP Receive the call for evacuation from the Evacuation Warden.
+Follow the evacuation procedure outlined in this ERPP.